unionlabs/union/site/src/routes/blog/ics20-transfers-to-ethereum/+page.md

 slug: ics20-transfers-to-ethereum
 date: "2023-10-04"
 author: "@union_build"
-preview: "Today we present a first look at UCS-01, a superset ICS-20 for asset transfers between EVM and Cosmos-SDK based chains."
+preview: "Today we present a first look at UCS-01, a superset ICS-20 for asset transfers between EVM and Cosmos-SDK-based chains."
 published: false
 ---

 <script>
     import TokenTransfer from '$lib/TokenTransfer.svelte';
     import ConnectToMetamask from './ConnectToMetamask.svelte';
     import AddressesAndBalances from './AddressesAndBalances.svelte';
     import FaucetButton from './FaucetButton.svelte';
     import TransferUnoToEthereum from './TransferUnoToEthereum.svelte';
     import TransferUnoToEthereumStatus from './TransferUnoToEthereumStatus.svelte';
     import SepoliaFaucetButton from './SepoliaFaucetButton.svelte';
     import SendUnoToUnionButton from './SendUnoToUnionButton.svelte';
     import SendUnoToUnionStatus from './SendUnoToUnionStatus.svelte';
 </script>

 In our inaugural post, we showcased the first IBC connection to Ethereum by showing two contracts playing [ping-pong](../the-journey-so-far) through general message passing.
-Today we have something even more exciting: a first look at (UCS-1), the improved version of ICS-20 for asset transfers between EVM and Cosmos-SDK based chains.
+Today we have something even more exciting: a first look at Union Chain Standard 1 (UCS-1), the adjusted version of ICS-20 for asset transfers between EVM and Cosmos-SDK-based chains.
 Our improvements are related to batch transfers to more efficiently transfer funds.

 Union already has experimental support for [Metamask](https://metamask.io/) through [Leap Snaps](https://www.leapwallet.io/snaps).
 This allows us to handle the different account models while ensuring you only need one wallet installed.